What are the Foreign Company Set Up Options in Hong Kong?

 Annual Filing with Companies Registry | Yes | Yes | Not Applicable |

-Tax Treatment | Taxed as Hong Kong locally incorporated entity | Taxed as Hong Kong locally incorporated entity | Not Applicable |
+Tax Treatment | Taxed as a Hong Kong locally incorporated entity | Taxed as a Hong Kong locally incorporated entity | Not Applicable |

 Cessation of Business upon Death of a Member/Partner | No. Equity shares go on in perpetuity | No | Not Applicable |